 • Reporting payments in arrears to credit bureaus

 • Lien placement on real estate and personal property

 • Contempt of court charge that may involve jail time

 The state charges 12 percent annual interest on any late child support payment.
 Often, the non-custodial parent will push back against the court system and custodial parent when ordered visitation rights are unacceptable.
-However, visitation rights and child support payments are completely separate issues under the law.
+However, visitation rights and child support payments are separate issues under the law.
 Likewise, the child must be made available for visitations with the non-custodial parent even if payments are in arrears.
 If the case is on the reciprocal calendar, the Court is not permitted to deal with peripheral issues such as child visitation and enforcement of divorce orders.
 If other unrelated issues arise such as visitation, physical placement or legal custody, the reciprocal Court Magistrate will send the matter to another RI Family Court calendar.